Lucky Charms Marshmallows Will Be Sold Separately In Stores Starting In September

 — Pee-wee Herman (@peeweeherman) August 11, 2019

-Instead of shelling out $10-15 for a pound the new product will have the considerably-lower price point of $1.50 for a 7-ounce bag.
+Instead of shelling out $10-15 for a pound, the new product will have the considerably lower price point of $1.50 for a 7-ounce bag.

 Ashleigh Calderone, associate brand manager for Jet-Puffed, admits that some Lucky Charms buyers are only there for the marshmallows, so why not go all-in on the sugary treat?